 Marriages in China slump to historic low

+BEIJING — Marriages in China dropped in 2022 to their lowest since records began, local news outlet Yicai reported on Sunday (June 11), continuing a steady decline over the past decade although the matrimonial total may have been affected by stringent Covid-19 lockdowns.

-BEIJING : Marriages in China dropped in 2022 to their lowest since records began, local news outlet Yicai reported on Sunday, continuing a steady decline over the past decade although the matrimonial total may have been affected by stringent COVID lockdowns.
+BEIJING — Marriages in China dropped in 2022 to their lowest since records began, local news outlet Yicai reported on Sunday (June 11), continuing a steady decline over the past decade although the matrimonial total may have been affected by stringent Covid-19 lockdowns.

 Just 6.83 million couples completed their marriage registrations last year, data published on the website of the Ministry of Civil Affairs showed, down about 800,000 from the previous year.